mannycolon/ReduxCounter/README.md

 # Instructions to run

-Navigate to folder /counter
+1. Navigate to folder /counter
-NPM install
+2. NPM install
-NPM run start
+3. NPM run start
-Navigate to localhost:8080
+4. Navigate to localhost:8080

 # If changes are made

-Bundle the app again by running the
-"webpack" command in the terminal
+1. webpack
+2. NPM run start
+3. Navigate to localhost:8080